jaylac2000/Apollo-Network/README.md

 - Code Credits
 - More

+Plugins:
+- Check the plugins section (again no code is released)

 ** This is only posted here so people / my server members can see what the server has and what is upcoming to the server